ORG4N/software-engineering-1/README.md

 Rather than calling GetPlayerPosition() and iterating through the array to find the player coordinates after each action, I believe that this method should be more efficient, especially when the maps are large.

 The structure of this algorithm is also applied when moving monsters at random, within MoveMonsters().

+### Updates
+###03/01/2021 - Visual improvements
+The code has been adapted to have accept an input called 'history' that is capable of being toggle on/off before playing a map.
+When this option is off the screen will be cleared at the start of each loop within the Main() method.
+I have achieved this by calling it at the very start of ProcessUserInput().
+This setting makes the game nicer to look at as it reduces hides all the previous moves and actions - the screen becomes less cluttered.
+This option is enabled by default (the previous moves are shown).

+There is also a 5 second pause at the end of the game when the player dies or wins so as to not make the end of the game seem instantaneous.
+However, quitting remains instantaneous.

+### Notes
+- Due to wanting to make both the Visual Studio debugger and the main .exe compatible with the code I have written they are both stored within the same location, but for ease if access I have made a shortcut and put it within the Crawler folder.
+Therefore, my instructions guide the player to actually execute the CMD-Crawler.exe shortcut (.lnk).
+   - True location of the .exe is: \Crawler\bin\Debug\netcoreapp3.1\CMD-Crawler.exe
+   - If the player wishes they can run either the shortcut I have made or the true executable.